kkreiju/kkreiju/README.md

 ## 😎 About Me

-I'm a motivated third year student from University of Cebu - Banilad currently taking Bachelor of Science in Information Technology with a passion for developing general technology knowledge.
-My focus at the moment consists of application development, networking and cybersecurity.
+I'm a motivated fourth year student from University of Cebu - Banilad currently taking Bachelor of Science in Information Technology with a passion for developing general technology knowledge.
+My focus at the moment consists of application development, machine learning and cybersecurity.
 I spend my free time playing instruments.

 <hr>